cthomas-ml/c-thomas-bio/_posts/2024-06-10-sycophancy.md

 ### Approaches

-In this post I'm digging into two recent publications with methods that might help reduce large language model sycophancy.
+I will dig into two recent publications of methods that might help reduce large language model sycophancy.
 The first is [Simple synthetic data reduces sycophancy in large language models](https://arxiv.org/abs/2308.03958), and the second is [Discovering Latent Knowledge in Language Models Without Supervision](https://arxiv.org/abs/2212.03827).
 Both papers link to GitHub repos that were used heavily in this study, and I provide a high-level summary in the Approaches section in the sidebar.

 [Simple synthetic data reduces sycophancy in large language models](https://arxiv.org/abs/2308.03958), from Google DeepMind in Feb, 2024, shows that as models grow larger, they exhibit increasing tendency to agree with an incorrect prompt despite knowledge of the correct response.
 The paper addresses this sycophancy with supervised fine-tuning on lots of generated data in which the prompt correctness is random but the ground-truth is accurate, effectively training the model to ignore extraneous information provided in a prompt and provide a known, correct answer.
 The paper demonstrates that they can improve model accuracy on prompts similar to those used in fine-tuning.
 The approach requires the engineers to (1) know what types of prompts to protect against, and (2) generate significant volumes of training data to combat each type.